softlion/XamarinFormsGesture/README.md

     var label = new Label();
     Vapolia.Lib.Ui.Gesture.SetTapCommand(label, new Command(() => { /*your code*/ }));
 ```

+# Quick start
+Add the above nuget package to your Xamarin Forms project (only the netstandard one is enough).

+In your platform projects (android,ios,uwp), before initializing xamarin forms, call `PlatformGestureEffect.Init()` to force the discovery of this extension by the Xamarin Forms plugin engine.

+The views on which the gesture is applied should have the property **IsEnabled="True"** and **InputTransparent="False"** which activates user interaction on them.

 # Examples

 Add Gesture.TapCommand on any supported xaml view: